quentincloudsnow/badgingappweb/rpa.md

 ![Alt text](img/2023-10-02_09-17-26.png)

-keep that tab open, we need to go grab additional information that we re goin to use in those field.
+Keep that tab open; we need to retrieve additional information that we're going to use in these fields

 ![Alt text](<img/2023-10-02_09-19-27 (1).png>)

-We need to grab the hostname of the Windows Virtual Machnine that was assigned to you, it just happened to be the same machine as the MID Server deployed with your instance
+We need to obtain the hostname of the Windows Virtual Machine that has been assigned to you.
+Interestingly, it happens to be the same machine as the MID Server deployed with your instance

 Click **All** (1) then type **mid** (2) in the filter navigator, then mouse over **Servers** then right click **Open Link in a new Tab** (just so we can keep the bot process page open)

 ![Alt text](img/2023-10-02_09-21-44.png)

-From that new tab, copy into your clipboard the value you see in the **Host Name** column as shown.
-Also note that hostname somewhere, we are going to use the value when creating the Robot record.
+From that new tab, copy the value you see in the **Host Name** column as shown into your clipboard.
+Additionally, make a note of the hostname as we will use this value when creating the Robot record.

 ![Alt text](img/2023-10-02_09-25-17.png)

 Then return to the Credentials Set tab in the RPA workspace

-In the name field, past the previsouly copied value (hostname of mid server), then also in the Windows Username, past the hostname value followed by \Administrator
+On the **Name** field, paste the previously copied value (hostname of the MID Server), and also in the **Windows Username** field, paste the hostname value followed by \Administrator.

-In the **windows password** field, type the password that was provided to you when you have claimed that lab instance then click **Save**
+In the **windows password** field, Enter the password provided when you claimed that lab instance, and then click **Save**

 ![Alt text](<img/2023-10-02_09-28-16 (1).png>)

-You show see a screen similar to this, allowing you to set the Application Credentials that will be use for that process (this is where we store the credentials for the robot to authenticate to that web badging app interface)
+You should see a screen like this, with an Application Credentials tab where you set the Application Credentials used for the process.
+(This is where we store the credentials for the robot to authenticate with the web badging app interface.)

 Click on **Application Credentials**